☀️Fun EOY Review Ideas!

 multiplication number line worksheet and task card

 Here’s an activity to engage students in a skip-counting scavenger hunt around the classroom.
 Hide number cards in different locations, and as students find them, they must skip count to determine the missing numbers in the multiplication sequence.
+This is a great way for students to get up and moving and have a good time while they are practicing one of the different ways to multiply!

 6. Repeated Addition